panda-madness/transition-component/readme.md

 Wrap anything you want to animate in/out in a `transition-component` element.
 Set it's `name` attribute to the name of your transition.
 Set it's `show` attribute to `true`/`false`.
 Watch the magic happen.

 ## Todo
+- Add `v-show` like functionality (currently the component's display is toggled).
 - Add list transitions support.
 - Add support for simultaneous CSS animations and transitions.
 - Add support for javascript hooks.